FlowFuse/website/src/blog/2023/07/flowforge-1-9-release.md

 FlowForge platform adminstrators are now able to create customized Node-RED palettes that will be used when a Node-RED instance is created.
 An adminstator can create pre-defined templates to specify the nodes that should be included in the palette.
 This makes it easier for FlowForge teams to standardized on Node-RED usage across an organization.

-Note: this feature is not available for FlowForge cloud users since they do not have adminstrator access.
-In the future, the ability to create templates will be enabled for teams and this will allow for customize Node-RED palettes for individual teams.
+Note: this feature is not available for FlowForge cloud users since they do not have administrator access.

 Starting with the 1.9 release, FlowForge Cloud will begin to include the [Node-RED debugger](https://flows.nodered.org/node/node-red-debugger) and [lint node](https://github.com/node-red/nrlint) in their default templates.